AAV13/NLP-Search-Engine/README.md

 ---
 ## About The Project
 A small hybrid search engine that combines keyword and semantic search.
-This learning project explores how search engines balance speed and meaning, demonstrating how traditional term-based retrieval and modern semantic techniques can work together.
+This project explores how search engines balance speed and meaning, demonstrating how traditional term-based retrieval and modern semantic techniques can work together.

 The core of this project is a **two-stage search pipeline** that efficiently queries a dataset of over 1 million paragraphs extracted from 1000 classic books from the Gutenberg Dataset.
 The dataset contains 3000 books but for quicker execution time due to limited resources, the code uses 1000 books.